Daivasmara/BOOQ-Server/README.md

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://example.com)_ -->
-This BE is built using `graphql`, so make use the provided `graphiql` to help you see what you're looking for. `localhost:<port>/graphql`
+This BE is built using `graphql`, so you can use the provided `graphiql` to help you see what you're looking for. `localhost:<port>/graphql`

 ![graphql](https://i.imgur.com/zqUV7dm.png)